 Teenage drinking is common in the US and can have detrimental consequences such as:

 - Hindered reasoning capacity: A number of scientists believe teenage binge drinking can lead to ‘deficits’ that make it difficult for teens to adapt to certain life situations due to gradual structural and chemical changes in the frontal cortex of the brain.
 The frontal cortex is the region that controls reasoning, which is what enables us to dwell on the short and long term consequences of our actions.

 - Possible long term brain damage: A 2005 study conducted by Dr. Peter M. Monti of Brown University, Providence, revealed that teenage binge drinking can even cause long term brain damage due to the fact that the teen brain in particular is susceptible to the damaging effects of alcohol.
+Binge drinking could actually change the brain’s structure, damaging the tissues that messages pass through when being transmitted from an area of the brain to another.
 Binge drinking can affect brain activity in the long term and even trigger poor memory and hampered performance.
 If a teen continues to binge drink into adulthood, the damage inflicted to the brain cells may become too much to overcome.